Renge Nakase-numa Trail

 Area: Kitashiobara Village

-【The Dynamics of Destruction and Regeneration】 Traces of the Eruption and the Paradise of Wild Birds 'Renge and Nakase Swamp Trail'
+[The Dynamics of Destruction and Regeneration] Traces of the Great Eruption and the Paradise of Wild Birds 'Renge and Nakase-numa Trail'

-Among the many lakes scattered throughout Urabandai, 'Nakase Swamp' is a top viewing point frequently visited by professional photographers.
-Starting from the Urabandai Site Station, the approximately 45-minute course that circles from Renge Swamp to Nakase Swamp is beautifully maintained with guide signs and wooden paths, making it a popular trekking route where anyone can easily enjoy the great outdoors.
+Among the many lakes scattered in Urabandai, Nakase-numa is a top viewing point frequented by professional photographers.
+The approximately 45-minute course that circles from Renge-numa to Nakase-numa features well-maintained boardwalks, making it a popular trekking route where anyone can easily enjoy the great outdoors.

 Apply for a tour